thanlong/VMOSPro_RootXposed_Terminal/README.md

 Stage 3: Execute `custom.sh` script

 Wooo!!!
 Look like flashable zip installation.
-VMOS Tool doesn't support extract zip by `unzip` command due to VM limitations.
+But VMOS Tool doesn't support extract zip by `unzip` command due to VM limitations.

 You can make a module by youself and it is easy!